-I don’t know what it is about walking beneath the wide sky and breathing the autumn air, but it always loosens something inside.
+I don’t know what it is about walking beneath the wide sky and breathing the fresh air, but it always loosens something inside.
 When I’m coiled up too tight to make sense of my own feelings, natures coaxes me open.

 Hiking that morning, and again as I walked yesterday, I began to think how, having grown up in the church and raised to live a good, moral life, it’s easy to do the right things and act the right way without your heart being in the right place.
 (There should be a term for that – for good church girls who look devout to everyone else but are actually just doing what they were trained to do.)

 So I started talking to God about my heart, how it’s not what I want it to be.
 I want to be soft.
 Strong in Him, but soft.
 I want to love deep, trust far, and give without holding back.